Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Massachusetts Healthcare Power of Attorney
+FAQs about making a Massachusetts Medical Power of Attorney

-A Massachusetts Healthcare Power of Attorney is a legal document that gives a selected individual or organization the authority to make healthcare decisions on your behalf, such as requesting or refusing medical treatment, if you cannot do so.
+A Massachusetts Medical Power of Attorney is a legal document that gives a selected individual or organization the authority to make healthcare decisions on your behalf, such as requesting or refusing medical treatment, if you cannot do so.